-If you’re thinking of moving to Australia and considering living in Melbourne, you’re probably wondering what the lifestyle is like there, and how it compares to other Australian cities.
+If you’re considering living in Melbourne, you’re probably wondering what the Melbourne lifestyle is like and how it compares to other Australian cities.

-While I haven’t tried living in Melbourne myself, I’ve explored the city on a fair few occasions and also have a British friend who’s lived there for over ten years and loves it.
+I’ve explored Melbourne on numerous trips and also have a British friend who’s lived there for over ten years and loves it.

-Keep reading to find out if Melbourne lifestyle could be for you!
+Keep reading to find out if Melbourne lifestyle could be right for you!

-In the surrounding areas lie coastal towns, scenic drives, and even a skiing region in the Snowy Mountains!
+Regions surrounding Melbourne include coastal towns, scenic drives and even a skiing region in the Snowy Mountains!

 Melbourne is the capital of Victoria, and its population of 4.8 million makes it the second-most-populated city in Australia (Sydney is the first).
 Compared to smaller cities like Perth and Adelaide, it feels absolutely huge!

-I distinctly remember arriving by car at the end of my Adelaide to Melbourne road trip following my even more isolated Perth to Adelaide road trip, and feeling like we were in Bangkok rather than Australia, with all those big buildings!
+I distinctly remember arriving in Melbourne by car at the end of my Adelaide to Melbourne road trip and feeling like we were in Bangkok rather than Australia, with all those big buildings!